operator-framework/enhancements/enhancements/automatic-resource-pruning.md

 ## Motivation

 Often, operators will create unbounded resources during execution.
-For example, if we imagine an operator that implements Kubernetes' builtin `CronJob` functionality, every time the operator reconciles and finds a `CronJo` to run, it creates a new `Job` type to represent a single execution of the `CronJob`.
+For example, if we imagine an operator that implements Kubernetes' builtin `CronJob` functionality, every time the operator reconciles and finds a `CronJobs` to run, it creates a new `Job` type to represent a single execution of the `CronJob`.
 Users will often want to have access to theses unbounded resources in order to view historical data, but want to limit the number that can exist on the system.
 Looking again at Kubernetes out-of-the-box functionalities, users can configure the retention policy for resources such as `ReplicaSets` and `Jobs` to maintain a certain amount of historical data.
 Operator authors should have a defined path for implementing the same functionality for their operators.

 ### Goals